MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-guide-content.md

 The above works because Azure DNS is the configured DNS server for the Virtual Network, is aware of the linked private DNS zone, and forwards the DNS query to it.

-#### Non-working example
+#### Nonworking example

-The non-working example represents an attempt to use private endpoints with our default network architecture.
+The nonworking example represents an attempt to use private endpoints with our default network architecture.
 It isn't possible to link a private DNS zone to a virtual hub in Virtual WAN.
 Therefore, when clients are configured to use the Azure Firewall as their DNS servers, the requests are proxied to Azure DNS, which doesn't have a linked private DNS zone.
 Azure DNS doesn't know how to resolve the query.

 :::image type="complex" source="./images/dns-private-endpoints-dnsproxy-basic-config-doesnt-work.svg" lightbox="./images/dns-private-endpoints-dnsproxy-basic-config-doesnt-work.svg" alt-text="Diagram showing DNS configuration in a private DNS zone not working because Azure Firewall has DNS proxy enabled.":::
 The diagram shows a virtual hub with and Azure Firewall with DNS Proxy enabled.
 It illustrates that you can't connect a private DNS zone to a virtual hub.
 It further illustrates that a client isn't able to make use of the A record in the private DNS zone to resolve the FQDN to the private IP address of the storage account.